 “Starting a day without meditation is like leaving your home without taking a shower.
 The body needs to be cleansed and so does the mind.”

-Recently I realized: there is nothing… NOTHING as exciting on the internet as the things that are going on right here, around me.
-Or inside me.
-Even when my mind is busy with NOTHING – it is still better.
+Recently I realized: there is nothing… NOTHING as exciting on the internet as the things that are going on right here, in my mind.
+The gifts of meditation are easy to be found and hard to give up.